 Overeating can also be passive.
 In passive overeating, the level of a person’s energy intake is judged against a person’s level of energy expenditure.
-For instance, the energy consumption of 3,000 kcal/day may be appropriate for an athlete in training.
+For instance, an energy consumption of 3,000 kcal/day may be appropriate for an athlete in training.
 However, this energy intake may represent severe overeating for a person living a sedentary lifestyle, according to a 2012 study on the health risks of overeating published in Obesity Research.

 The most common food addiction misconception is that food addiction is a myth.
-The mounting scientific evidence on food addiction debunks this common misconception.
-A growing body of research indicates that in some people, consuming highly processed foods results in the release of a hormone called dopamine, which is responsible for a feeling of calm.
+In fact, a 2011 study on addictive genes and the relationship to obesity and inflammation published in Molecular Neurobiology indicates that in some people, consuming highly processed foods results in the release of a hormone called dopamine, which is responsible for a feeling of calm.

 A person who struggles with food addiction has strong cravings for particular foods.
 As a result, this person may keep eating even without feeling hungry despite the adverse health effects that can result from overeating.

-Food addiction is caused by a combination of several factors.
-These food addiction causes are listed below.
+The causes of food addiction involve a combination of several factors.
+The most common food addiction causes are listed below.

-Effects of the condition can vary from person to person.
+The effects of food addiction may vary from person to person.
 The most common food addiction effects are listed below.

 - Physical effects: Food addiction can have adverse physical effects on a person due to the excessive amount of food that is consumed.
 People who suffer from the disorder may experience physical effects such as unhealthy weight gain, headaches, obesity, and digestive problems.

-Food addiction can bring a variety of symptoms, from behavioral to emotional.
+Food addiction symptoms may manifest in behavioral or emotional ways.
 The most common food addiction symptoms are listed below.

-- Getting intense food cravings: A craving is an intense urge to eat something despite feeling full.
+- Getting intense food cravings: A craving is an intense urge to eat a specific food.
 Cravings are common in most people.
 Therefore, getting cravings does not necessarily mean that an individual is suffering from food addiction, according to a 2019 article titled, “8 Common Symptoms of Food Addiction” from Healthline.
 However, if cravings become persistent or become increasingly hard to ignore, these cravings may be indicative of food addiction.

 - Eating past the point of feeling stuffed: An individual who suffers from food addiction may not stop eating past the point of fullness.
 At times, binge eaters may also continue eating even while experiencing physical discomfort.